 It’s confounding to see how these challenges manifest into practical problems in clinical supply chain management for rare disease clinical trials.

-For example, limited number of available patients may translate into more challenges in logistics, storage and repackaging.
-Since, it may take years to find patients and close out a study, it makes shelf life and repackaging an ongoing consideration that must be addressed, as well as retention.
+For example, a limited number of available patients may translate into more challenges in logistics, storage, and repackaging.
+Since it may take years to find patients and close out a study, it makes shelf life and repackaging an ongoing consideration that must be addressed, as well as retention.

-Also, with a challenging patient enrollment, clinical trials may require a broader geography, which introduces other logistics challenges e.g. product delivery to remote locations, longer distance for patient to travel etc.
+Also, with challenging patient enrollment, clinical trials may require broader geography, which introduces other logistics challenges e.g. product delivery to remote locations, the longer distance for patients to travel, etc.

 Clinical supply chain teams have to deal with different challenges in direct to patient logistics.
-These entails significant customization of supply methodology, labeling, technology adaptations and other considerations.
+These entail significant customization of supply methodology, labeling, technology adaptations, and other considerations.